chigkim/logic-accessibility/index.md

 ### VoiceOver Item chooser is broken in plugin window
 When you bring up item chooser from a plugin window with control view, VO only gives few parameters instead of all parameters.

-For example in Archemy, VO users are forced to spend more than 10 minutes to go through hundreds of items inside the table to locate a parameter to turn off a feature in certain cases.
+For example in Archemy, VO users are forced to literally spend more than 10 minutes to go through hundreds of items inside the table just to locate a parameter and turn off a feature in certain cases.

 It's is crutial to let VO users to quickly locate specific parameter by searching.